aakku106/DoIT/doc/project-overview.md

 5. Add usage/help output for invalid/missing args.
 6. Connect `remove` and `sessionCall` to real behavior or remove them if they are no longer part of the design.

-Optional next steps I can do for you:

-- Add a short `README.md` with quick run examples and build instructions.
-- Consolidate schema management (pick migrations or packaged schema).
-- Add a lightweight test that runs against an in-memory SQLite DB.

 ## Quick mental model